 Maybe it’s because I hate messing with and chopping garlic.
 It could also be that I forget to purchase it from the store when I run out.
 This recipe serves all of my lazy girl needs.
 I only have to make this once every 6 months because it lasts forever in the fridge.
 Which also means I only have to deal with garlic every six months.
 Win win.

 If you don’t wish to deal with fresh garlic at all you can simply purchase the pre-peeled bags of it to make this recipe.
 I’ve done it.
 Both ways work.
 Just know fresher is always going to taste just a little better.

 The only piece of hardware I really recommend is an Airlock jar.
 I have used many different jars for fermentation.
 Airlock jars are my absolute favorite.
 My husband handmade mine.
 But, if you aren’t into that you can simply purchase them on the World Wide Web.
-Check out my post on the different types of fermentation jars.
+If you don’t know which kind of fermentation jars to get be sure to check out my post all about them HERE.

 I like to leave this to sit for at least two weeks.
 But it’s usually longer.
 The garlic will change in color slowly.
 It will naturally darken.
 I’ve had some of it turn green.
 It’s totally fine as long as its not moldy.
 This usually has to do with either the age of the garlic or the compounds in the garlic changing from the fermentation process.